raspberrypi/documentation/configuration/device-tree.md

 On a Raspberry Pi it is the job of the loader (one of the `start.elf` images) to combine overlays with an appropriate base device tree, and then to pass a fully resolved Device Tree to the kernel.
 The base Device Trees are located alongside `start.elf` in the FAT partition (/boot from Linux), named `bcm2708-rpi-b.dtb`, `bcm2708-rpi-b-plus.dtb`, `bcm2708-rpi-cm.dtb`, and `bcm2709-rpi-2-b.dtb`.
 Note that Model As and A+s will use the "b" and "b-plus" variants, respectively.
 This selection is automatic, and allows the same SD card image to be used in a variety of devices.

 Note that DT and ATAGs are mutually exclusive.
 As a result, passing a DT blob to a kernel that doesn't understand it causes a boot failure.
-To guard against this, the loader checks kernel images for DT-compatibility, which is marked by a trailer added by the mkknlimg utility; this can be found [here](https://github.com/raspberrypi/tools/blob/master/mkimage/mkknlimg), or in the scripts directory of a recent kernel source tree.
+To guard against this, the loader checks kernel images for DT-compatibility, which is marked by a trailer added by the `mkknlimg` utility; this can be found in the `scripts` directory of a recent kernel source tree.
 Any kernel without a trailer is assumed to be non-DT-capable.

 A kernel built from the rpi-4.4.y tree (and later) will not function without a DTB, so from the 4.4 releases onwards, any kernel without a trailer is assumed to be DT-capable.
 You can override this by adding a trailer without the DTOK flag or by putting `device_tree=` in config.txt, but don't be surprised if it doesn't work.
 N.B.
 A corollary to this is that if the kernel has a trailer indicating DT capability then `device_tree=` will be ignored.